 All of the files can be downloaded, by right-clicking on the underlined text and choosing 'save as'.

 These are the resources I used at this session for GCSE students aiming for that elusive-but-so-satisfying A* grade in English.
+Note that all GCSE specifications changed from 2016, so these resources may not directly correspond to the examination you are sitting.

 GCSE ENGLISH ARCHIVE